-- Optional templates are provided for teams to use (PowerPoint and Google Slides formats); however, teams are encouraged to create their own templates or modify these to best communicate their respective projects. - There are no specific requirements for section headers or space allocated for each section.
+- Optional templates are provided for teams to use (PowerPoint); however, teams are encouraged to create their own templates or modify these to best communicate their respective projects. - There are no specific requirements for section headers or space allocated for each section.